 Once you arrive in your office at DRCLAS you will find information (user name and password) for getting started and logged-in to your computer.
 If you need help please see Isade.

 DRCLAS receives technical support from the Harvard-MIT Data Center (HMDC).
 For help with issues related to your desktop computer (internet connection, e-mail, connection to printer), send an e-mail to: firstname.lastname@example.org.
 Someone from the team will contact you to set up a time to address your concern.

 GYM MEMBERSHIPS AND ATHLETICS

 Harvard offers a wide range of fitness and health resources for a modest membership fee.
-To purchase a membership Harvard ID holders should visit: https://harvard-rec.fas.harvard.edu/recreation/
+Membership may be purchased once you have a Harvard ID.

 A basic recreation membership includes access to the following facilities: Blodgett Pool, Gordon Track (academic year only), Hemenway Gym, the MAC, the QRAC, and the Ellen and Melvin Gordon Fitness Center (in the Murr Center).
 Please click here for more information including location, hours, and amenities.

 There are several options available to add on to the basic recreation membership including: family memberships, group fitness classes and towel service.
 Please note you must hold a recreation membership in order to purchase tennis or squash memberships.